Bondei

 - Interactions With Other Cultures

-- The Bondei have historically interacted with neighboring groups through trade and intermarriage, fostering cultural exchange.
+- The Bondei have historically interacted with neighboring ethnic groups through trade and intermarriage, fostering cultural exchange.

 - Conflict Resolution Mechanisms

-- Conflicts are typically resolved through community dialogue and the involvement of elders, emphasizing reconciliation.
+- Conflicts are traditionally resolved through community dialogue and mediation led by elders.

 - Cultural Exchange Programs